At its most basic, a transistor is a semiconductor device that is used to control or amplify an electrical current.

 The base acts as the control valve, limiting how much flow is allowed to pass.

 Let's look at how this works in a simple circuit.

-When the switch is closed a path is created for current to flow from the signal source (VBE), across the base-emitter junction, to the ground.
+When the switch is closed, a path is created for current to flow from the signal source (VBE), across the base-emitter junction, to the ground.

-Once a sufficent amount of current begins to flow through a P-N junction, (in this case the base-emitter junction), that junction resistance becomes effectively 0Ω.
+Once a sufficient amount of current begins to flow through a P-N junction, (in this case the base-emitter junction), that junction resistance becomes effectively 0Ω.
 This is the same way that a diode works.

 With the resistance of the base-emitter junction now reduced, current can now flow directly from the collector across to the emitter.

-The current across the collector to the emitter is proportionally greater than the current that is flowing across the base to to the emitter.
+The current across the collector to the emitter is proportionally greater than the current that is flowing across the base to the emitter.

-When the switch is opened again the current flow through the base-emitter junction stops and that junction reasserts its resistance.
+When the switch is opened again, the current flow through the base-emitter junction stops and that junction reasserts its resistance.
 Current flow from the collector to the emitter is no longer possible.